List of Totally Spies! characters: Geraldine Husk

-Geraldine Husk (voiced by Kathy Laskey.) first appears as the head of a spy agency called Super Protection International (S.P.I.), which during its introduction, becomes extremely successful in capturing criminals, and practically puts WOOHP out of business.
+Geraldine Husk (voiced by Kathy Laskey.) first appears as the founder and head of a spy agency called Super Protection International (S.P.I.), which during its introduction, becomes extremely successful in capturing criminals, and practically puts WOOHP out of business.
 However, it is later revealed that she has been using her S.P.I. employees to act as the criminals in fake arrests in order to upstage WOOHP and get her revenge from being rejected from joining WOOHP when she was younger.
 Geraldine was later foiled by Clover, Sam, and Alex, and she swore revenge against them.

 In "Super Agent Much?", Geraldine places a serum in Clover's coffee which transforms Clover into a "super spy", with enhanced superhuman abilities and powers, while becoming more selfish.
 She ultimately recruits Clover to join SPI and orders her to kill her friends and destroy WOOHP.
 However, after being thrown in the lake, Clover's bionic abilities are disabled and Geraldine was again captured.
 In "Arnold the Great", she tries to ensnare the girls but ends up targeting Arnold instead, giving him some superhero powers.
 In the season 5 episode "Return Of Geraldine", she is revealed to have hired Blaine to kill Clover, and upon Blaine's failure, changes her goal to make Clover's life miserable.